juhasev/sample-ninja-help/panel-settings-blacklisted-add.md

-## Manually add Blacklisted IP addresses or emails
+## Adding blacklisted IP addresses or emails manually

 To prevent unauthorized access, you can add blacklisted items such as emails and/or IP addresses.
 This allows you to block specific users or sources from accessing **Registration Surveys**.